No Way Out (2006)

-The 2006 No Way Out was the eighth No Way Out professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
-It was held exclusively for wrestlers from the promotion's SmackDown! brand division.
-The event took place on February 19, 2006, at the 1st Mariner Arena in Baltimore, Maryland.
-The official theme song was "Deadly Game" by Theory of a Deadman.
+The 2006 No Way Out was a professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
+It was the eighth No Way Out and took place on February 19, 2006, at the 1st Mariner Arena in Baltimore, Maryland, held exclusively for wrestlers from the promotion's SmackDown! brand division.

 The main event saw Kurt Angle defend his World Heavyweight Championship against The Undertaker.
 Angle won the match after reversing a Triangle Choke into a jackknife cover.
 One of the predominant matches on the card was Randy Orton versus Rey Mysterio for Mysterio's world championship match at WrestleMania 22.
 Orton won the match with a roll-up while using the ropes for extra leverage.
 Another primary match on the undercard was Booker T versus Chris Benoit for the WWE United States Championship, which Benoit won after forcing Booker to submit to the Crippler Crossface.

 Production

 Background

+The eighth No Way Out was held at the 1st Mariner Arena in Baltimore, Maryland.

-No Way Out was first held by World Wrestling Entertainment (WWE) as the 20th In Your House pay-per-view (PPV) in February 1998.
-Following the discontinuation of the In Your House series, No Way Out returned in February 2000 as its own PPV event, thus establishing it as the annual February PPV for the promotion.
-The 2006 event was the eighth event in the No Way Out chronology and was held on February 19 at the 1st Mariner Arena in Baltimore, Maryland.
-Like the previous two years' events, the 2006 event featured wrestlers exclusively from the SmackDown! brand.
+No Way Out was a professional wrestling pay-per-view (PPV) event first held by World Wrestling Entertainment (WWE) as the 20th In Your House PPV event in February 1998.
+Following the discontinuation of the In Your House series in February 1999, No Way Out was reinstated in February 2000 as its own PPV event, thus establishing it as the annual February PPV for the promotion.
+The eighth No Way Out was held on February 19, 2006, at the 1st Mariner Arena in Baltimore, Maryland.
+Like the previous two years's events, the 2006 event featured wrestlers exclusively from the SmackDown! brand.
 The official theme song was "Deadly Game" by Theory of a Deadman.